 A Few Recipe Notes:

 - A newish to me baking ingredient, and one that I’ve been exploring more is Bob’s Red Mill Organic Whole Ground Flaxseed Meal.
-I subbed flaxseed meal for eggs in this recipe for structural support, but ground flaxseed also gives these naturally sweetened Gluten Free Blueberry Muffins a mild nutty flavor, with added texture and fiber.
+I subbed flaxseed meal for eggs in this recipe for structural support, but ground flaxseed also gives these naturally sweetened vegan flax muffins a mild nutty flavor, with added texture and fiber.
 I love the results and Rob has been taking these to work every day for weeks.

 - The combination of Bob’s Red Mill Gluten Free Oats, Almond Flour, Tapioca Flour and Whole Ground Flaxseed Meal make these muffins tender, moist, texture rich and absolutely delicious.
 These are truly a healthy grab-n-go breakfast or snack muffin.